Chapter 19 : Love rule #18

 My professor only nodded, and shifted some papers in her hands.
 “Here.
 This is the address to which you send your assignments.
 They’ll be marked externally by Ministry examiners until you return to Hogwarts as a full time student.”

 “Thank you, Professor McGonagall.
-I really appreciate what you’ve done for me.
-I just..”
+I really appreciate everything you’ve done for me.
+I’m –”

 “I understand, Rose, and I look forward to your speedy return,” my professor spoke with surprising warmth, and I gave her a real smile – not one of the ones I’d been practicing in the mirror lately.
 Picking up my bag, I thanked her once more and made my way to Professor Higgins’ office.